GRC Engineering

 Cloud-native APIs provide the richest source of infrastructure evidence.
 The collection pipeline pulls encryption status, network rules, logging configurations, and access policies directly from the cloud provider’s API, eliminating the console screenshot entirely.

+The audit fix.
 Establish three baseline metrics before implementing API-driven evidence collection: (1) total hours spent on evidence collection for your most recent audit, (2) number of auditor follow-up requests for additional or clarified evidence, and (3) total audit duration from kickoff to report issuance.
-Measure these same metrics after implementing API-driven collection for your next audit cycle to quantify the ROI for leadership reporting.
+Measure these same metrics after implementing API-driven collection for your next audit cycle to quantify the return on investment for leadership reporting.

 Screenshot-based compliance was the right approach in 2005 when business systems lacked APIs.
 Continuing the practice in 2026 is an organizational choice to spend $75 per artifact on manual labor when automated alternatives exist for every major business system.
 API-driven evidence collection is the foundation of GRC Engineering.
 Build the integrations once and the evidence generates forever.